xfarzad/sellin/README.md

 # Scripts :

-RatzR ( private ) =

-dm me $100 btc/eth, $120 paypal, $120 card
+RatzR ( private ) =   dm me $100 btc/eth or $120 paypal or $120 card

-RatzR ( full source code ) =

-RGB karambit, $1000 in btc/eth, 500k value in roblox limited, dm offers ig?
+RatzR ( full source code ) = RGB karambit or $1000 in btc/eth or 500k value in roblox limited or dm offers ig?

-whats RatzR?
+# whats RatzR?

 ( if you want to see the features clips etc dm @hahahahhhhhaah )